WEBSITE UNDER NEW MANAGEMENT

 Once known as Flemming Station along the Pittsburgh and Lake Erie (P&LE) railroad line, Dead Man's Hollow was alive with an industrial spirit at the end of the 19th century.
 It was home to the Bowman Brick Factory and the George Flemming Stone Quarry.
-The business flourished with every stone that was extracted and every brick that was manufactured.
+The business flourished with every stone that was extracted and every brick that was produced.
 The successful operation continued until 1898 when a fierce fire ravaged the brick factory.
 Of course, it didn't take long before the industry reestablished itself in Dead Man's Hollow.
 The former site of Bowman Brick became the home of the Union Sewer Pipe Company.
 With its five story building, kiln ovens and massive stockyard, the factory dominated much of the land adjacent to the Youghiogheny River in 1905.
 The company was one of the leading pipe manufacturers in its day.
 Rail cars loaded with clay pipes made their way across the entire state of Pennsylvania, throughout New York and as far north as the New England states.
 The prominent business would remain a fixture in the hollow for roughly twenty years.
 Then in 1925, pipe production came to an abrupt halt when another fire broke out.
 Flames destroyed the majority of the building while the intense heat caused damage to the equipment outside.
 In the days that followed this devastating event, the decision not to rebuild the Union Sewer Pipe Company would bring an end to a prosperous era.
 As the years moved on, many of the families who made Dead Man's Hollow their home opted to do the same.
 Soon, only the ruins of what 'once was' would remain.